cloudysideup/ai4se-presentation/slides.md

 - As large language models have become more specialised and geared towards code creation, practitioners have embraced using it in limited purposes

-- researchers are evaluating what role artificial intelligence will have in multiple software engineering domains over the next several years.
+- Researchers are evaluating what role artificial intelligence will have in multiple software engineering domains over the next several years.

 ---
 layout: image-right
 image: /serc-roadmap.png
 backgroundSize: 30em 50%
 ---
-# Thesis Statement
+# What Will Software Engineering Look Like

 - Artificial intelligence will be used by
-  - engineers
+  - Engineers
-  - architects
+  - Architects
-  - technical leads
+  - Technical leads
-  - managers
+  - Managers

 - Augmentation and coaching within the domains and common processes